KapplerJulien/Project8Oc/README.md

 - Now, every task is related to a User.
 There is 2 types of user : Admin and of course User.
 - Admin can delete own task or task with no User.
 User can only delete own task.
 - There is a page for task and finished task
-- Only Admin can create a new User
+- Only Admin can create a new/edit/delete User

 With all of this, there is some security on the site.
 If a member is not login, he can't do anything.